 Clinicians must use an OMD-certified EMR Offering to access provincial EHR products from their EMRs.
 If an EMR is no longer certified, the user will lose access to provincial EHR products (e.g., HRM and OLIS).
 The table below lists all OMD-certified EMR Offerings and the corresponding integration to provincial EHR products and services.
 In some cases, these integrated services are not yet deployed provincially and are only available for a limited audience.

-OMD works with EMR vendors to advance the integration of provincial EHR products and services into their EMR Offerings.
-Please check this table regularly to see which products and services are available, and whether your EMR vendor has completed integration.
+OMD works with EMR vendors to advance provincial EHR products and services integration into their EMR Offerings.
+Please check this table regularly to see which products and services are available and whether your EMR vendor has completed integration.

 To learn more about connectivity to the available provincial EHR products and services in your EMR, contact your EMR vendor or OntarioMD (email@example.com).

-: Health Report Manager (HRM®) is a digital health solution that enables clinicians using an OMD-certified EMR to securely receive patient reports electronically from participating hospitals and specialty clinics.
+HRM: Health Report Manager (HRM®)is a digital health solution that enables clinicians using an OMD-certified EMR to securely receive patient reports electronically from participating hospitals and specialty clinics.

 OLIS: Ontario Laboratories Information System (OLIS) is a system that connects hospitals, community laboratories, public health laboratories and practitioners to facilitate the secure electronic exchange of laboratory test orders and results.
 Clinicians using an OMD-certified EMR can access the latest lab results for their patients or perform patient queries.

 eConsult: eConsult improves patient care through timely access to specialist advice, and often eliminates the need to send patients for in-person specialist visits. eConsult integration with OMD-certified EMRs enables clinicians to send clinical questions about patients to specialists and receive prompt responses from within their OMD-certified EMRs.